 I did not grow up learning one good thing about money.
 I don’t ever recall seeing any family members even going to the bank.
 Unfortunately, I did not grow up learning about investing, saving, and using credit properly.

 Making the Decision

 When I received the letter from FedLoan Servicing that my grace period was ending and I would have to start paying, I was sick to see how much money I owed.
 I didn’t think there was a way out of the mess I had created, and I needed to figure out a way to solve the problem that wouldn’t take me 20-30 years.
 I was not okay with spending two to three decades accumulating interest daily and putting my life on hold.
-I want to retire early, travel, and enjoy a life that doesn’t involve giving away my money!
+Early retirement, travel and enjoying a debt free life were priorities!